Holmes’s fog-horn apparatus, 1875.

 • Gay utopia: recent photographic portraits by Matthew Leifheit of Fire Island.

 • Yogaville, 1993: more historic film of Alice Coltrane performing.

-• At Dennis Cooper’s: Spotlight on…The Grand Grimoire: The Red Dragon (1702).
+• At Dennis Cooper’s: The Maysles Brothers Day.